By now, most Danish citizens have obtained a MitID, which replaces NemID. However, there’s still some confusion regarding this transition.

 The partnership is founded on sharing the market knowledge of both authorities and private companies to achieve a common goal.
 The project organization is equally staffed by employees from both the public sector and the banks.
 All decisions are made by consensus and other interests are taken into account via stakeholder forums.

 This collective contribution will ensure that MitID becomes the best version of eID.

 What is the difference between the two eIDs at an infrastructural level?

-On the other hand, the MitID system will only allow direct interaction from certified MitID brokers.
+On the other hand, the MitID system only allows direct interaction from certified MitID brokers.
 This difference, however, should not be deemed as a restriction.
-On the contrary, the reduction of agents in direct contact with MitID's core infrastructure is an improvement:
+On the contrary, the reduction of agents in direct contact with MitID’s core infrastructure is an improvement:

-the fewer actors qualified to integrate with MitID will allow for more customization.
+- the fewer actors qualified to integrate with MitID allow for more customization.

 How does MitID improve the flexibility of the Danish digital identification system?

 MitID is more than a simple NemID upgrade.
 It’s based and built on entirely new infrastructure, better suited for new requirements and usage scenarios.
 It’s a fresh solution that can support today’s digital businesses.

 The new digital ID is more flexibles as it can be tailored to address specific areas such as: